rywhale/kiwisR/README.md

 A wrapper for querying KISTERS WISKI Databases via the [KiWIS API](https://water.kisters.de/en/technology-trends/kisters-and-open-data/).
-Users can toggle between various databases by specifying the ‘hub’ argument.
+Users can toggle between various databases by specifying the `hub` argument.
 Currently, the default hubs are:

   - *kisters* : [KISTERS KiWIS Example